If you are saving for future, there are some valuable lessons that can be learned from those racing on Saturday. Here’s what you need to know.

 Some of the financial obstacles that face us when we’re saving for the future can seem just as daunting as Becher’s Brook, the most famous fence on the Aintree course.
 Losing your income unexpectedly, having to take a career break to raise children, or being hit with a large expense that you hadn’t budgeted for are all things that can throw us off course and prevent us planning for retirement, but there are often things you can do to help ease the burden.
 Our blog on retirement challenges explains some of the stumbling blocks people often come up against and looks at how to overcome them.
 If you’re self-employed then you’ll face your own set of obstacles.
 Whilst auto-enrolment has made pensions easily accessible for millions of workers, those who are self-employed must make their own provision, and won’t have the benefit of employer contributions.
 The good news is that there are plenty of pension options available.
 Learn which might be right for you in our blog Pensions for the self-employed.

 A slow and steady approach often works better than a last-minute sprint

 When it comes to saving for retirement, a slow and steady approach often reaps the biggest rewards.
 The sooner you can start saving for your future the better, even if you can only afford to squirrel a little bit away each month.
 That’s because your savings will have longer to benefit from compound interest, which is the ability for income to generate more income and gains to grow on gains.
 If, however, you simply put a lump sum into your pension a few years before you stop work, your savings won’t have much time to grow before you’ll need them.
-Learn more about what sort of approach to planning for retirement you might want to take in your twenties, thirties and forties in our blog on Pension planning for every life stage, part one and what you may want to think about if you’re in your fifties or sixties in part two.
+Learn more about what sort of approach to planning for retirement you might want to take in in each decade of your life in our blog on How to plan for retirement.